Vickie Yates Brown Glisson, Secretary

 Eric T. Clark, Executive Advisor and Legislative Director

 Eric Clark serves in the Secretary’s Office as an executive advisor and the Cabinet’s legislative director.
-An experienced government relations and administration professional specializing in organizational leadership and health care, Clark develops, coordinates, monitors and promotes the Cabinet’s legislative, regulatory and public policy priorities and initiatives with elected officials, government agencies and advocacy organizations.
+An experienced government relations and administration professional specializing in organizational leadership and program development, Clark generates, coordinates, monitors and promotes the Cabinet’s legislative, regulatory and public policy priorities and initiatives with elected officials, government agencies and advocacy organizations.